Find Affordable College Courses

 Fort Lauderdale, FL

-Nova Southeastern University ranked #10 on this year’s Best Natural Resources & Conservation Schools in Florida list.
-Located in the large suburb of Fort Lauderdale, NUS Florida is a private not-for-profit school with a fairly large student population.
+Nova Southeastern University landed the #10 spot in the 2023 rankings for the best natural resources and conservation programs.
+Located in the suburb of Fort Lauderdale, NUS Florida is a private not-for-profit college with a very large student population.

 While working on their degree, natural resources and conservation majors at NUS Florida accumulate an average of around $25,000 in student debt.